Skip to Main Content

 While there are many ways to pay for college, federal student loans are one of the most popular options.
 These loans offer flexible payment options and often have low interest rates.
 The federal Direct Loan Program offers a few loan types.

-Direct Subsidized Loans are available to undergraduate students who have demonstrated financial need.
+Direct subsidized loans are available to undergraduate students who have demonstrated financial need.
 These loans do not accrue interest while the borrower is in school, during the six-month grace period or any deferment period afterward.

-Direct Unsubsidized Loans are available to undergraduate, graduate and professional students.
+Direct unsubsidized loans are available to undergraduate, graduate and professional students.
 Borrowers do not need to demonstrate financial need, but these loans accrue interest immediately.
 This means that you’ll be accruing interest during school, after you graduate and during periods of deferment and forbearance.

-Direct PLUS Loans
+Direct PLUS loans

-Direct PLUS Loans are available to graduate or professional students and/or parents of dependent undergraduate students to help pay for education expenses.
+Direct PLUS Loans are available to graduate or professional students or parents of dependent undergraduate students to help pay for education expenses.
 Direct PLUS Loans (also known as graduate PLUS loans and parent PLUS loans) carry higher interest rates and higher loan origination fees than Direct Subsidized and Unsubsidized Loans.

 Unlike other federal student loans, parent PLUS loans are taken out by parents directly.
 While students can make payments themselves, their parents will still be legally and financially responsible for repaying the full balance of parent PLUS loans.
 The loan will show up on only the parent’s credit report, not the student’s.